tardis-dev/tardis-node/README.md

 - ### `tardisClient.replay(ReplayOptions)`

   Replays historical market data messages for given replay options.
-  Returns [async iterator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for-await...of) of `{ localTimestamp: Date; message: object }` type.
+  Returns [async iterable](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for-await...of) with object of `{ localTimestamp: Date; message: object }` type.

   - `localTimestamp` is a JS Date object specyfying when message has been received from the exchange real-time data feed.